kabingusam/alx-backend-python/README.md

 ## Description

-This repository contains exercises and examples related to Python async functions and variable annotations.
+This repository contains exercises and examples related to Python.
 The content is intended for students of the Alx SE Program.

 ## Table of Contents